westpoint-robotics/usma_bhg/README.md

 `cd ..`
 `catkin_make`

-#5.
-Install PySpin
+- Install PySpin: Spinnaker Python packages, download from the same location as the SDK.
+- The file name is: spinnaker_python-2.0.0.146-cp27-cp27mu-linux_x86_64.tar.gz
 - Download the package (spinnaker_python-2.0.0.146-cp27-cp27mu-linux_x86_64.tar.gz) that corresponds to the python version (2.7) and Spinnaker version (spinnaker-2.0.0.146) from https://flir.app.boxcn.net/v/SpinnakerSDK/folder/74728781416
 - Uncompress the folders and run
+`sudo apt-get install python-pip python3-pip`
 `sudo python -m pip install --upgrade numpy matplotlib`
-`python2.7 -m pip install enum34`
+`python2 -m pip install enum34`
 - Move to the location in which the whl file is located, and run
 `sudo python -m pip install spinnaker_python-2.0.0.146-cp27-cp27mu-linux_x86_64.whl`
 - The examples are located in the Examples folder of the extracted tarball.
 Run with:
 ex. `python Examples/Python3/DeviceEvents.py`

 #6.
 Install usma_bhg package
 &nbsp;&nbsp;&nbsp;`cd ~/catkin_ws/src/`